QuentinFuxa/ocrmypdf-plugin-progress/readme.md

    cd ocr-progress-demo
    ```

 2. Install Python dependencies:

     ```bash
     pip install -r requirements.txt
     ```

 3. Install system dependencies for OCRmyPDF if you haven’t already.

 Refer to OCRmyPDF documentation for detailed installation instructions (e.g., Tesseract, Ghostscript, and additional system libraries).

-##Running the Demo
+## Running the Demo

 1. Start the FastAPI server:

     ```python fastapi-endpoints.py```

 2. Open your browser at:

     ```http://localhost:8000```

 3. Upload a PDF or image from the main page and press the “Start OCR” button.
 4. Watch the progress bar update as OCRmyPDF processes your file.
 5. Once completed, click the “Download PDF” link to get the OCR-processed PDF.

-How It Works
+## How It Works

 1. Upload
 A file (PDF or image) is uploaded to the /ocr-pdf endpoint.
 If the file is an image, it’s converted into PDF format on-the-fly using PIL.
 2. Background OCR
 The OCR process runs in a background task via BackgroundTasks from FastAPI.
 	•	ocrmypdf.ocr() is called with a custom plugin (MyProgressBar) that tracks progress events.
 3. Progress Updates
 	•	The MyProgressBar class in ocr_functions.py receives regular updates during OCR.
 	•	These updates are stored in a global dictionary (_ocr_progress).
 	•	The /ocr-pdf/progress/ endpoint returns the current progress dictionary as JSON.
 4. Polling
 	•	The frontend’s JavaScript periodically calls the /ocr-pdf/progress/ endpoint (every 1 second, for example).
 	•	The progress bar is updated accordingly.
 5. Completion & Results
 	•	When OCR completes, the final PDF becomes available, and the _ocr_progress dictionary indicates the process has terminated.
 	•	The frontend then calls /ocr-pdf/results/{file_id} to retrieve the download URL and displays a link to the new OCR-processed PDF.

-Additional Notes
+## Additional Notes

-	•	Purpose of the custom plugin:
+#### Purpose of the custom plugin:

 This repository emphasizes the integration of a custom FastAPI plugin with ocrmypdf to expose progress updates to a web client.
 It’s not meant to be a full-fledged production-ready OCR service but rather a learning/demo project.

-	•	Extensibility:
+#### Extensibility:

 You can easily adapt this approach to:

-	•	Monitor progress for other tasks (e.g., video processing, data analysis).
+-  Monitor progress for other tasks (e.g., video processing, data analysis).
-	•	Use WebSockets instead of HTTP polling to push progress updates in real-time.
+- Use WebSockets instead of HTTP polling to push progress updates in real-time.
-	•	Persist progress and result files in a database or cloud storage.
+- Persist progress and result files in a database or cloud storage.

-	•	Dependencies:
+#### Dependencies:

-	•	Python >= 3.8 (tested on 3.9+).
+- Python >= 3.10 (tested on 3.10+).
-	•	ocrmypdf, Pillow (PIL), fastapi, uvicorn, etc.
+- ocrmypdf, Pillow (PIL), fastapi, uvicorn, etc.
-	•	Tesseract and other system requirements for ocrmypdf.
+- Tesseract and other system requirements for ocrmypdf.

-Feel free to explore, fork, and adapt to fit your needs!